-Iraqi forces fight ISIS on streets of Mosul
+Iraqi forces fight ISIS on Mosul streets

 Story highlights

+- Iraqi security forces kill two ISIS suicide bombers in eastern Mosul

+- Entering the city is a significant breakthrough, but troops face enormous challenges

-Near Mosul, Iraq (CNN)Iraqi forces entered ISIS-held Mosul on Thursday for the first time in more than two years, and are in a head-to-head battle with ISIS militants on the front line, defense officials said.
+Near Mosul, Iraq (CNN)Iraqi forces entered ISIS-held Mosul on Thursday for the first time in more than two years, and are in a head-to-head battle with militants on the front line, defense officials said.

-Iraqi Ministry of Defense spokesman Brig.
-Gen. Tahsin Ibrahim told CNN that units of the 9th Armored Division had entered the key city, adding that troops had stormed the neighborhood of al Intisar in the east.
+Iraqi Defense Ministry spokesman Brig.
+Gen. Tahsin Ibrahim told CNN that units of the 9th Armored Division had entered the key city and that troops had stormed the neighborhood of al Intisar in the east.

-Penetrating the eastern border has been the most significant breakthrough in the offensive launched two weeks ago to free Mosul from the militant group's brutal rule.
+Penetrating the eastern border has been the most significant breakthrough in the offensive, which was launched two weeks ago to free Mosul from the militant group's brutal rule.

 Officials had warned that entering the city would likely trigger the fiercest fighting yet, and that the battle is expected to be fought "street to street," or even "house to house."